 What will I study?

 You will explore how the world is ‘constructed’ by media texts, including how contemporary identities are constructed in music videos and video games, how gender is represented in advertising and how issues and events are constructed in news texts.

 SECOND YEAR OF A LEVEL

-Media Studies is a rapidly developing subject and a strong growth area for career opportunities.
-The majority of top universities now offer a variety of excellent media courses.
-A higher than average number of Media graduates go straight into full-time employment.
+Media studies is a rapidly developing subject and a strong growth area for career opportunities.
+The majority of top universities now offer a variety of excellent Media courses with great work experience opportunities.
+Many media graduates go straight into full-time employment.
 Employers value their creative intelligence, social awareness and practical skills.